gllmAR/docsify-remote-repo/README.md

 4. **Customize as Needed**:

-   - Modify the `index.html` and `docsify-content-fetcher.js` files to suit your needs.
+   - Modify the `index.html` and `docsify-remote-repo` files to suit your needs.
    - Add custom styles or plugins as desired.

 ---